Temporary Changes to Club Rules and Arrangements to Allow Members to Fly at the Field

 - The maximum number of members active on the field is 10 at any time.
 If you arrive and there are already 10 in attendance you must wait in your vehicle.
 Those already active must watch out for new arrivals and move on so as to give others a turn.

 - There will be a limited number of spaced benches available for use and you must centre your activities around the pits area and keep away from the hut and gazebo area so as to maintain a safe distance from others.
+Members must avoid gathering around pits benches.
+If advice is sought it must be done so at a safe distance and gloves should e worn or hand gel used if touching someone else’s model.

 - You should at least have available hand gel but may wish to also include gloves and masks.
 The choice is yours, but you must provide your own.